-To tackle the d-QMC problem on a more general class of graphs, we use a principle from [BCEHK24] called clique decomposition.
-It is a way of writing the d-QMC Hamiltonian of a given graph as an alternating sum of Hamiltonians of cliques and simpler graphs.
-A graph with a simple clique decomposition is the star graph $\bigstar_n$ on n vertices, on which we focus in Section 6.3.1.
-The relation holds, where the minus sign means deleting from $K_n$ the edges that appear in $K{n-1}$ .
-This decomposition was used in [BCEHK24] to show that the solution to the 2-QMC problem for the star graph $\bigstar_n$ is 2n, attained at the partition $\lambda = (n-1,1)$ .
-Extending this result, we solve the d-QMC problem for $\bigstar_n$ .
+To tackle the d-QMC problem on a more general class of graphs, we refine a principle from [BCEHK24] called clique decomposition.
+It expresses the d-QMC Hamiltonian of a given graph as an alternating sum of Hamiltonians of cliques and simpler graphs in a way that is suitable for eigenvalue analysis.
+A graph with a simple clique decomposition is the star graph \bigstar_n on n vertices, on which we focus in Section 7.1.
+The relation holds, where the minus sign means deleting from K_n the edges that appear in K{n-1} .
+This decomposition was used in [BCEHK24] to show that the solution to the 2-QMC problem for the star graph \bigstar_n is 2n, attained at the partition $\lambda = (n-1, 1)$.
+Extending this result, we solve the d-QMC problem for \bigstar_n .